Consultant - Whangarei

-Vanessa combines work with being the mother of two school age children.
-She is actively involved in her children’s various activities.
+Vanessa combines work with being the mother of two school-age children.
 In her spare time she enjoys walking, yoga, reading and spending time with her family.

 Contact Vanessa Crosby